 11. Add in a background

 I lay down a large swath of charcoal, then smudge it with a chamois leather cloth, playing with textures as I go.
-I learned of the chamois from Glen Vilppu a few years back and it's been part of my drawing arsenal ever since.
+I learned of the chamois from Glenn Vilppu a few years back and it's been part of my drawing arsenal ever since.
 Here I use it for abstract marks to ground the figure and add style.

 12. Introduce the elements of fantasy